James Addison Jones

-James Addison Jones, (20 August 1869 - 25 May 1950) was the founder of J.A.
-Jones Construction, as well as being a known philanthropist for many organizations such as the Methodist Church, the city of Charlotte, North Carolina and surrounding areas, regional hospitals and several other companies.
-He was the benefactor and namesake for the James Addison Jones Library at Greensboro College and the J.A.
+James Addison Jones, (20 August 1869 − 25 May 1950), was an American businessman and philanthropist.
+He was the founder of J.A.
+Jones Construction and supported many organizations such as the Methodist Church, the city of Charlotte, North Carolina, and surrounding areas, regional hospitals and several other companies.
+He was the benefactor and namesake for the James Addison Jones Library at Greensboro College, and the J.A.
 Jones Library at Brevard College.
-His company was also responsible for assisting in the building of the Liberty fleet during World War II.
+His company also contributed to the building of the Liberty fleet during World War II.
 Jones was married four times in his lifetime and had fifteen children.

 Early life

 Birth and parentage

 James Addison Jones was born in Farmer, North Carolina, on August 20, 1869, to Robert B. Jones and Elizabeth Horney Jones (21 August 1839 – 15 June 1872).
-Jones had multiple siblings in descending order: John, William, Sherman and Emma.
+Jones' siblings, in descending order, were: John, William, Sherman and Emma.

 Childhood

-Jones was only able to attend school a few months out of the year at a local one-room country school as his duties were on the family farm.
-It is reported that he did not receive any formal education past the fourth grade.
-He left home when he was eighteen years old with no money and no formal skills to rely on.
+Jones was only able to attend school a few months each year at a local one-room country school due to his responsibilities on the family farm.
+It is reported that he did not receive any formal education beyond the fourth grade.
+At the age of eighteen, he left home with no money and no formal skills to rely on.